 Column (1) of Table 3 presents the negative coefficient of the accident for non-pesticide farming.
 It indicates that the reputational loss reduces 12.9% of the likelihood of adopting non-pesticide farming, which is one of the organic farming practices.
 Column (2) also demonstrates that the coefficient of the accident is negative and statistically significant, indicating that the reputational loss reduces the probability of adopting manure fertilizer by 15.9%.
 Furthermore, Column (3) shows a statistically significant coefficient of -0.065 for Fukushima, indicating a 6.5% decline in the adoption of compost soil farming due to the accident's collective reputation damage from information friction.

 The results suggest that the reputational loss due to the accident affects and decreases eco-friendly agricultural practices which are perceived as high value by consumers.
 This result is consistent with one related study showing that informational barriers were the primary factor explaining lack of technology adoption (Bloom et al., 2013).
 The plausible explanation of the result could be that reputational effects make members’ effort levels strategic complements (Swank & Visser, 2023).
 It means that farmers reduce their farm investment to adjust the decline of the collective reputation.
-The study analysis shows that the estimation for compost soil farming meets the parallel trend assumption while the others in Columns (1) and (2) do not meet the assumption.
+The event study analysis confirms that at least the estimation for compost soil farming meets the parallel trend assumption (Figure A3).

 Table 3 Reputation effect on eco-friendly farming (TWFE)